opendocsg/slw-judgments-backfill/2002_SGHC_105/report.md

 21\.
 The Prosecution argued that the Accused should be sentenced to undergo life imprisonment as the attack was pre-meditated and vicious.
 It was also directed at persons who were not members of any secret society and not known to the Accused and his gang members.
 The facts showed that the

 Accused was an active participant in the ruthless and senseless attack on a totally defenceless victim.
-It was submitted that the Accused was part of a mob which would "loot and shoot completely innocent bystanders without giving a hoot", echoing my words quoted on appeal in **_PP v Tan Kei Loon Allan_** [1999] 2 SLR 288 (at paragraph 15), where the Court of Appeal enhanced the sentence imposed by me.
+It was submitted that the Accused was part of a mob which would "loot and shoot completely innocent bystanders without giving a hoot", echoing my words quoted on appeal in **_PP v Tan Kei Loon Allan_** <span class="citation">[1999] 2 SLR 288</span> (at paragraph 15), where the Court of Appeal enhanced the sentence imposed by me.

 22\.
 The attack took place at a location which was a "favourite watering hole for locals, expatriates and tourists alike".
 Statistics from the Criminal Investigation Department showed that there were 42 cases of rioting along the stretch from Boat Quay to Clarke Quay for the years 2000 and 2001.